icampsi/FindWhat/README.md

 # Example usage:
 - Create an Esquema named "esquemaName".

 - Add static Data named "NIF" with the value "F12345".
+(When added the data will be "Unnamed data".
+You can rename it by double clicking on it, or delete it by pressing "delete" key while the item is selected.)

 - Add a formula named "Total" and write a path to find the total amount of the bill.
 For example, add a function "Find" to locate the text in the upper line, then add "move line" to move one line down, followed by "Extract Data" up until the end of the line (\n, or until a space " ", etc.), and finally, perhaps append " €" at the end of the extracted string.